An Advanced Academic Program For High School Juniors and Seniors

 - Be a high school junior or senior (anticipated graduation in 2024 or 2025).

-- *Have maintained a 3.0 Grade Point average or better in high school (*Students with a recalculated GPA of 2.50-2.99 will be considered on a case by case basis.
+- *Have maintained a 3.0 Grade Point average or better in high school. (*Students with a recalculated GPA of 2.50-2.99 will be considered on a case-by-case basis.
 Letter of recommendation from guidance counselor required for those students with a GPA between a 2.5-2.7.
-Additional information may be asked for to make a decision).
+Additional information may be requested upon review.)

 - Be recommended by high school principal, teacher or guidance counselor.

 - Have written approval from parent or guardian.

 - Students who have done poorly in a previous Dual Enrollment semester may not be eligible to participate and will need to meet with the coordinator.

 Please note: For students who are home schooled, please submit your high school approval plan from the Superintendent of your school district.
 We will still need a transcript for home schooled students.

 NOTE: Students currently enrolled in a course must reapply every semester.